MarcusHoltz/immich-setup/README.md

 # Immich Setup Scripts

-Here are all of the things I had to do to get Immich in a state where users, and myself, could enjoy using it.
+Here are all of the things I had to do to get Immich at a point where users, and myself, could start to enjoy using it.

 * * *